ugbojoe/thd-project-1/readme.md

-# Project 1 Starter Repo using SASS and Gulp
+# Project 1 Starter Repo using Simple Project Structure and CSS

 ## Introduction